webpack/webpack.js.org/src/content/guides/code-splitting.md

 ```

-This will result `<link rel="prefetch" href="login-chunk.js">` printed in the HTML page.
+This will result `<link rel="prefetch" href="login-chunk.js">` appended in the HTML page.
 Which will instruct webpack to prefetch (in browser idle time) this On-Demand-Loaded chunk when the parent chunk finish loading.

-Preload directive has a bunch of differences compared to prefetch.
+Preload directive has a bunch of differences compared to prefetch:

 - A preloaded chunk starts loading in parallel to the parent chunk.
 A prefetched chunk starts after the parent chunk finish.
 - A preloaded chunk has medium priority and instantly downloaded.
 A prefetched chunk is downloaded in browser idle time.